mufeng121/nsl-kdd-examine/README.md

 # Set up Guide

-1. Before running the code for model training, data_preparation_and_modeling.ipynb, please install the following packages in requirements.txt:
+1. Before running the code for model training, data_preparation_and_modeling.ipynb, please install the required packages in requirements.txt:
    pip install -r requirements.txt

    train.csv and test.csv are required and provided